builtwithrobots/roleboost/PRD.md

 - [ ] User can sign in with email and password
 - [ ] User can sign in with Google
 - [ ] Successful sign-up redirects to onboarding
-- [ ] Successful sign-in redirects to the correct dashboard based on role
+- [ ] Successful sign-in redirects to correct dashboard based on role

 ### 2.2 Onboarding -- Role Selection

-After first sign-up, every user lands on the onboarding screen before they see any dashboard.
+After first sign-up, every user lands on the onboarding screen before any dashboard.

 **Screen:** "How are you using RoleBoost?"

-Two options displayed as large, tappable cards:
+Two large tappable cards:
-- "I am looking for my next role" → sets role to `candidate`
+- "I am looking for my next role" -- sets role to `candidate`
-- "I am hiring for my team" → sets role to `employer`
+- "I am hiring for my team" -- sets role to `employer`

 On selection:
-- Insert row into `users` table with `clerk_user_id`, `email`, `role`
+- Insert row into `users` with `clerk_user_id`, `email`, `role`
 - Candidate: redirect to candidate onboarding (2.3)
 - Employer: redirect to employer onboarding (2.4)

 **Acceptance criteria:**
-- [ ] Onboarding screen shown on first login only
+- [ ] Shown on first login only
-- [ ] Both options visible, keyboard accessible, minimum 44px touch target
+- [ ] Both options keyboard accessible, minimum 44px touch target
 - [ ] Role stored in `users.role` in Supabase
 - [ ] Correct redirect after selection